-To avoid disruptions, never position the microphone in the center of a room.
-It may end up creating standing waves which will cause sound distortions you don’t want to happen!
+To avoid disruptions, never position the microphone in the center of room noise.
+It may end up creating standing sound waves which will cause sound distortions you don’t want to happen!

 Instead, ensure it’s off-center and well away from any walls or other reflective surfaces that could affect your recording quality.

-Feel free to check out our selection of Dynamic microphones and let us know if there’s anything else we can help with.
+Feel free to check out our selection of Dynamic microphones and let us know if there’s anything else we can help with, it doesn’t waste extra cost.
 Hooke Audio will be happy to answer any questions that might come up as well.